unwriter/datacash/README.md

 }
 datacash.build(tx, function(err, tx) {
   /**
-  * res contains the transaction object
+  * res contains the generated transaction object, powered by bitcoincash.js
+  * You can check it out at https://github.com/bitcoincashjs/bitcoincashjs/blob/master/src/transaction/transaction.js
+  * Some available methods you can call on the tx object are:
+  * 1. tx.toString() => Export as string
+  * 2. tx.toObject() => Inspect the transaction as JSON object
   **/
 });
 ```